How to do Web Scraping with Puppeteer and NodeJS

 }

-As we see in the snippet, there are several ways to achieve the result.
+As seen, there are several ways to achieve the result.
 Puppeteer exposes several functions that will allow you to customize the data extraction.

-Waiting for content to load or appear How do we scrape data that isn't present?
-It might be on a script (React uses JSON objects) or after an XHR request to the server.
-Puppeteer allows us to wait for the content.
-It might wait for network status or elements to be visible.
-Here we mention some, but, again, there are more.
-Check the Page API documentation for more info. waitForNetworkIdle
+How do we scrape data that isn't present?
+It might be on a script (React uses JSON objects) or waiting for an XHR request to the server.
+Puppeteer allows us to do that as well.
+Once again, you've got many more options before you.
+We'll list only some of them.
+Check the Page API documentation for more info.

-stops the script until the network is idle. waitForSelector
+• waitForNetworkIdle stops the script until the network is idle.

-waits for the browser to navigate to a new URL. waitForTimeout
+• waitForNavigation waits for the browser to navigate to a new URL.

-We'll now switch the target website and go to a YouTube video.
-The comments, for example, are loaded asynchronously after an XHR request.
+The comments, for instance, are loaded asynchronously after an XHR request.
 That means that we must wait for that content to be present.

-Below you can see how to do it using waitForNetworkIdle
+Below you can see how to do it using waitForSelector.

 (async () => {